Gateway Region

 The designation Gateway Region has not caught on in local parlance, as the topography and self-identification of the residents tend not to correspond to the collective name.
 The terms North Jersey and Central Jersey are used in describing parts of the Gateway.
 The name may have been taken from the 1960s Newark nickname Gateway City after the newly developed Gateway Center downtown.
 Amtrak's high-speed rail project throughout the region is called Gateway.
-It is one of six tourism regions established by the New Jersey State Department of Tourism, the others being the Greater Atlantic City Region, the Southern Shore Region, the Delaware River Region, the Shore Region and the Skylands Region.
+It is one of seven tourism regions established by the New Jersey State Department of Tourism, the others being the Greater Atlantic City Region, the Southern Shore Region, the Delaware River Region, the Shore Region, Central Jersey Region, and the Skylands Region.
 The Gateway National Recreation Area, though not located inside the Gateway Region, is nearby.